OCD, etc.

 ABOUT ME

-If you’re feeling stuck, with distressing thoughts, rumination, anxiety, or a never-ending cycle of compulsions or other problem behaviors getting in the way of your life, you’ve come to the right place.
+If you’re feeling stuck, with distressing thoughts, rumination, anxiety, compulsions, or other problem behaviors getting in the way of your life, you’ve come to the right place.

 While life can feel like an unmanageable spiral, I use practical psychotherapy methods backed by clinical research to help you get back on track toward the life you want to have.